SummonHIM/april-bang-dream-2022-mirror/README.md

 This game using Artemis WebAssembly engine.

-All right by Bushiroad and CraftEgg.
+All right by Bushiroad and Craft Egg.

 ### File description